Bay City, Texas

-Bay City is a city in Matagorda County, Texas, United States.
+Bay City is a city and the county seat of Matagorda County, Texas, United States.
 The population was 17,614 at the 2010 census and 18,061 at the 2020 census.

-It is the county seat of Matagorda County.
-The current mayor is Robert Nelson.
+History

+Bay City was incorporated in 1894 as the county seat, as it was in the center of Matagorda County.
+The Bay City Town Company was founded by David Swickheimer in partnership with G. M. Magill, N. M. Vogelsang, and Nicholas King.

 Geography

 According to the United States Census Bureau, the city has a total area of 8.5 sqmi, of which 8.5 sqmi is land and 0.12% is covered by water.

 Bay City was formerly named "Bay Prairie", as the natural ecosystems that surround the town are prairies crisscrossed by creeks that lead into the bay.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Bay City has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

 As of the 2020 United States census, there were 18,061 people, 6,602 households, and 4,086 families residing in the city.